aws/aws-parallelcluster/tests/integration-tests/README.md

 ### Execute Remote Commands

-To execute remote commands or scripts on the Master instance of the cluster under test, the `RemoteCommandExecutor` class can be used.
+To execute remote commands or scripts on the head node of the cluster under test, the `RemoteCommandExecutor` class can be used.
 It simply requires a valid `Cluster` object to be initialized and it offers some utility methods to execute remote commands and scripts as shown in the example below: